samhitakolichala/Life-Expectancy-Prediction/README.md

 **Methods**

-I applied various data preprocessing techniques, feature engineering methods, and model selection strategies to develop our predictive models.
-I used Random Forest Regressor , Decision tree Regressor , XGB boost regressor , Gradient Boost regressor among which random forest regressor performed well .
-I evaluate the performance of our models using R-square metric ( Independent variable explains the variance of dependent feature)  and measure their accuracy using RMSE metric.
+I applied Standard Scaling to transform the features , Imputed missing values using 'mean' because 'skewness' was less than 'one' , Splitted the data into 80 to 20 ratio for training and test set .
+Used  Random Forest Regressor , Decision tree Regressor , XGB boost regressor , Gradient Boost regressor models to develop predictive models.
+Among all the models  random forest regressor performed well .
+Used  R-square metric ( Independent variable explains the variance of dependent feature)  and measure their accuracy using RMSE metric.

 **Insights Gained**